tailscale/terraform-provider-tailscale/docs/resources/logstream_configuration.md

 - `s3_role_arn` (String) ARN of the AWS IAM role that Tailscale should assume when using role-based authentication.
 Required if destination_type is 's3' and s3_authentication_type is 'rolearn'.
 - `s3_secret_access_key` (String, Sensitive) The S3 secret access key.
 Required if destination_type is 's3' and s3_authentication_type is 'accesskey'.
 - `token` (String, Sensitive) The token/password with which log streams to this endpoint should be authenticated, required unless destination_type is 's3'.
+- `upload_period_minutes` (Number) An optional number of minutes to wait in between uploading new logs.
+If the quantity of logs does not fit within a single upload, multiple uploads will be made.
 - `url` (String) The URL to which log streams are being posted.
 If destination_type is 's3' and you want to use the official Amazon S3 endpoint, leave this empty.
 - `user` (String) The username with which log streams to this endpoint are authenticated.
 Only required if destination_type is 'elastic', defaults to 'user' if not set.